Reflecting Upon Irreducible Mind

 richness and complexity of biological forms" (pp.601-602)

-mutation side of evolution mechanism.
-But a random mutation has no tendency,
+random mutation side of evolution mechanism.
+But a random mutation has

-a end instead of another), in this case, towards complexity.
-There is
+(to a end instead of another), in this case, towards complexity.
+There

 complexity.
 (However, a non-materialistic philosophical case for teleology